fgdfgfthgr-fox/Volume_Seg_Tool/README.md

 Paper is under review, coming soon...

-Supporting Operating Systems includes: Windows and Linux and macOS.
+Supporting Operating Systems includes: Windows and Linux.

+(macOS is supported in theory, however some necessary PyTorch operations needed is not yet supported on MPS backend.
+Nothing I can do here)

 ## About the Tool